natgo/wt-wiki-scraper/wikitext-transpiled/fleet/LCM(6)%20Zippo.md

 <!-- ''An important part of the ship's armament responsible for air defence.
 Anti-aircraft armament is defined by the weapon chosen with the control <code>Select anti-aircraft weapons</code>.
 Talk about the ship's anti-air cannons and machine guns, the number of guns and their positions, their effective range, and about their overall effectiveness – including against surface targets.
 If there are no anti-aircraft armaments, remove this section.'' -->
 {{main|Flamethrower}}

 Flamethrowers are a very unique weapon in naval battles and can even burn on the ocean's surface.
-The system mounted to the LCM(6) Zippo has long range for a flamethrower, but it is very short-ranged in terms of naval weapons.
+The system mounted to the LCM(6) Zippo has long range for a flamethrower, but it is very short-ranged in terms of naval weapons - typically only able to hit targets out to 200 metres.

 Like the [[Churchill Crocodile]], one of this weapon system's disadvantages is being mounted to a vehicle that cannot quickly close the gap between it and the enemy to get within range.
 If they do, however, the flamethrower can make quick work of small vessels with open gun positions.
 Larger vessels hit by the flamethrowers can be distracted by the fires, as they can be deadly if left uncontrolled.